hdavid16/InventoryManagement.jl/README.md

 The following sequence of events occurs in each period of the simulation:
 1. Start period.
-2. Place inventory replenishment orders.
+2. Place inventory replenishment orders at each node.
 These are limited to the available production capacity (supplier is a producer) or available inventory (supplier is a distribution node).
    - Distributors ship inventory.
-   - Producers manufacture products (a production lead time is assessed).
+   - Producers manufacture products (a production lead time begins).
 Production costs are incurred at the start of production.
    - Producers send orders that have completed (after the production lead time).
 4. Receive inventory that has arrived at each node (after the lead time has transpired).
 5. Pay suppliers for inventory received.
 6. Pay shipper for inventory shipped.
-7. Market demand occurs after tossing a weighted coin with the probability of demand occuring defined by the `demand_frequency`.
+7. Market demand occurs after tossing a weighted coin with the probability of demand occurring defined by the `demand_frequency`.
-8. Demand is fulfilled up to available inventory at the end distributors.
+8. Demand (including any backlog if `backlog = true`) is fulfilled up to available inventory at the markets.
 9. Unfulfilled demand is penalized and backlogged (if `backlog = true`).
 10. Each node pays a holding cost and a transportation cost for on-hand inventory and in-transit inventory at each period.